 It is interesting that Google announced this change in changing how they rank a website in mobile searches because…well they usually don’t do this explicitly.
-The update is somehow expected in the world of SEO and this had to happen sooner or later.
-The algorithm update won’t penalize your ranking like the Penguin or Panda but it will have an impact on your page’s performance within mobile search.
-Put it simply, Google will rank better mobile-friendly, responsive sites than non-mobile-friendly pages in their mobile search.
+The update is somehow expected in the world of SEO but his had to happen sooner or later.
+This algorithm update won’t penalize your ranking like the Penguin or Panda but it will have an impact on your page’s performance within mobile search.
+Put it simply, Google will rank better mobile friendly, responsive sites than non-mobile friendly pages in their mobile search.

 2. This is a real-time search algorithm update, meaning that if you make the changes for mobile users, the results will be measurable the next time Google indexes/crawls your page.